Work at Home Activities

 Schemes of work

 Pupils at Clare Mount follow the programmes of study as laid down in the National Curriculum.
-The scheme of work is modified to take into account the needs of pupils receiving special education for moderate learning difficulties.
+The scheme of work is modified to meet the needs of Clare Mount pupils' SEND.

 All pupils will be encouraged to view music as "The organisation and control of sounds".